Fifteen Minutes to Midnight

 I could hear them gossiping amongst themselves–though in the crowded hallway, most of them were loud enough that even mortals like Cari and Sage could hear them.

-“Isn’t that Val’s little sister?” asked Diego, one of the Quercini witches.
+“That’s Val’s little sister?” asked Diego, one of the Quercini witches.
 Max said nothing in response; he merely stared back at Cari with a deer-in-the-headlights look that rivaled hers.

 “I didn’t hear her utter an incantation,” Arabela acknowledged smugly, her grey eyes flitting over to Wihnhilda and the other De Ardo witches.
 “Did you?”